 We manage our global business operations through our operating and reportable business segments.
-As of March 31, 2024, we had two reportable operating business segments: Industrial Goods and Consumer Goods.
-Our reportable segments have been identified based on how our chief operating decision maker ("CODM"), which is a committee comprised of our Chief Executive Officer ("CEO") and our Chief Financial and Legal Officer ("CFO"), manages our business, makes resource allocation and operating decisions, and evaluates operating performance.
-See "Note 12-Segment Reporting."
+As of September 30, 2024, we determined that we have one remaining and reportable operating business segment.
+Our reportable segment has been identified based on how our chief operating decision maker ("CODM"), which is a committee comprised of our Chief Executive Officer ("CEO") and our Chief Financial and Legal Officer ("CFO"), manages our business, makes resource allocation and operating decisions, and evaluates operating performance.